Vyral/mark-ramey/_posts/2021-04-28-how-does-the-knock-home-swap-program-work.md

 {% include excerpt.html %}

 What’s the best way to buy a home in a market where inventory is so low?
-It might just be our newest program: Knock Home Swap. **Here’s how it works.**
+It might just be our newest program: Knock Home Swap. **Here’s how it works:**

 It starts with a fully underwritten pre-approval.
 Then you’ll get your down payment advance for your next home purchase so you can start making offers right away.
 We can help you identify your dream home and put together a winning offer with no contingencies on the sale of your current home. **This gives you an edge when it comes to competing with other offers.** Knock will also make all the previous payments on your old house while you move into your next home.